ssiuhk/easy-wg-quick/README.md

-To use outer IPv6 addresses (i.e. connect client to hub over IPv6) just set `EXT_NET_IF` and `EXT_NET_IP` variables in script to external network interface name and IPv6 address (or edit `wghub.conf`).
+To use outer IPv6 addresses (i.e. connect client to hub over IPv6) just set `EXT_NET_IF` and `EXT_NET_IP` variables in script to external network interface name and IPv6 address (or edit `wg0.conf`).

 ### Redirecting DNS

 DNS redirection might be required to integrate with services like [Pi-hole](https://pi-hole.net/) or
 [Cloudflare DNS over TLS](https://github.com/qdm12/cloudflare-dns-server).
-This could be achieved by using port 53 UDP/TCP redirection in `wghub.conf`.
+This could be achieved by using port 53 UDP/TCP redirection in `wg0.conf`.

 ```
 PostUp = iptables -t nat -A PREROUTING -i %i -p udp -m udp --dport 53 -j DNAT --to-destination 1.1.1.1:53